Funny you should ask.

 Even we have to admit, how someone actually came up with halva is mystifying.
 We're shocked this individual didn't give up, throw in the tahini-towel, and make a sandwich instead.

-Generally speaking, halva is the combination of a seed or nut butter, a sweetener, and in most cases, an emulsifier.
+Generally speaking, halva is the combination of a seed or nut butter and a sweetener.
 But the real magic lies in the process and technique; it's what creates the unique texture that is halva.
 In many regions of the world, one has to apprentice to become a halva master!
 Passed down from generation to generation, it's a skill that requires dedication, and strong shoulders.
 Architecturally speaking, it's a fascinating work of science and chemistry.
-We like to explain the texture as sort of a flaky, cottony, crispy, airy, melt-on-your-tongue creaminess.
+We like to explain the texture as sort of a flaky, cottony, crispy, airy, melt-on-your-tongue lusciousness.